samliew/se-electionbot/README.md

 - who are the winners/new moderators
 - how many positions are there
 - how many users voted/participated
+- how many users are eligible to vote
 - why was a nomination removed
 - where are the nomination comments _(outside of the nomination phase)_